cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Having completed the mission the characters should return to their home base for debriefing.
-They are to hand over the suitcase and the captives Dao, Dingerman and, if aprehended, Jonathan Dao to the caring hands of their employer.
+They are to hand over the suitcase and the captives Dao, Dingerman and, if apprehended, Jonathan Dao to the caring hands of their employer.

-It will be Mr. Uhl in the same little briefing room they started out where they will be interviewed about the actions taken on the way to acertain the mission goal.
+It will be Mr. Uhl in the same little briefing room they started out where they will be interviewed about the actions taken on the way to accertain the mission goal.

-There will be individual interviews later on regarding the circumstances on the Starspear and in paticular the decending Darkness of the Vial.
+There will be individual interviews later on regarding the circumstances on the Starspear and in particular the descending Darkness of the Vial.
 They will also explicitly asked if they opened the suitcase and inspected the contents.
 There will be reprimands if they did so.